vlall/4chanalytics/README.md

 4chanalytics
 ==========
 ##Background
-www.4chan.org provides an incredible wealth of information on internet culture and the evolution of internet language.
-It also provides statistcal information on many trending topics across the various boards.
+www.4chan.org provides an incredible wealth of information on internet culture and the increasing difficulties NLP faces with contextual communication.
+This script can be used to provide statistcal information on many trending topics across the various boards.
 This is a simple JSON parser mostly intended for 4chan analytical data.
-Currently extremely limited in its usage.
+Currently limited in its usage.

 ##Usage
 to run: